eagle-ai/eagle-ai.github.io/tutorial-classfication.md

 permalink: /docs/tutorial/classification.html
 ---

-Apache Eagle (incubating) Data classification provides the ability to classify HDFS and Hive data with different levels of sensitivity.
+Apache Eagle (incubating) Data classification provides the ability to classify HDFS and Apache Hive data with different levels of sensitivity.
-For both HDFS and Hive, a user can browse the resources and add/remove the sensitivity information.
+For both HDFS and Apache Hive, a user can browse the resources and add/remove the sensitivity information.

 The document has two parts.
 The first part is about how to add/remove sensitivity to files/directories; the second part shows the application of sensitivity in policy definition.
 Showing HDFS as an example.